 * Religious or Cultural purposes

-The following Application for Permit for Burning in the Open will be required to be completed and sent to the Council office to enable a Council Authorised Officer to assess an application for burning in the open.
+The following Application for Permit for Burning in the Open will be required to be completed and sent to the Council office to enable a Council Authorised Officer to assess an application for burning in the open during non fire season periods.
 The Council Authorised Officer will then determine if a Burning Permit will be issued and any conditions that will apply.

 BURNING PERMIT CRITERIA (FIRE DANGER SEASON)